 - The borrowing library is responsible for any loss or damage of material loaned to it from the time it is received by the lending library to the time it is returned to the lending library.
 The cost of the item plus 50 QR for processing fees is paid in case of loss.

-Individual Library members ages 18 and older are eligible to request materials through ILDS.
+Individual Library members aged 18 or older are eligible to request materials through ILDS.

 - Journal articles